History of homeland security in the United States

 The history of homeland security in the United States covers specific issues and programs designed to protect the United States from foreign enemies or domestic terrorism.
 It also includes public attitudes regarding specific fears.
 Coverage is from the colonial period to the present.

 Coastal Defense 1800-1945

-The defense of its coasts was a major concern from 1776 onward.
+The U.S.A.'s coastal defense became a significant priority starting in 1776.

 Prior to the American Revolution many coastal fortifications already dotted the Atlantic coast, as protection from pirate raids and French incursions.
 The Revolutionary War led to the construction of many additional fortifications, mostly comprising simple earthworks erected to meet specific threats.